aflavors/brewery-map/README.md

 - The JavaScript is linked using an external script and utilizes the [Leaflet](https://leafletjs.com/), [LocationIQ](https://locationiq.com/), and [Open Brewery DB](https://www.openbrewerydb.org/) APIs.

 ### Credits
-Brewery Map was created by @kvrivas854, @sarahshea12, @jsuderman, and @aflavors.
-Feel free to contact us! :v:
+Brewery Map was initially created by @kvrivas854, @sarahshea12, @jsuderman, and @aflavors.[See Repsitory](https://github.com/kvrivas854/brewery-map)
+This version has an updated layout and logo created by @aflavors.
+Feel free to contact me! :v: